thgie/archive.txt/README.md

 title: "archive.txt"
 description: "the metainformation is formated with yaml"
 layout: "home"
----

 # archive.txt

 the content can be formated with _markdown_
 ```

-no metainformation parameters are necessary, but they are passed to the template parts. the dividing `---` line is kind of necessary, i'm just lazy writing exceptions.
+no metainformation parameters are necessary, but they are passed to the template parts.
+Everything with a : is converted into parameters.

 ## templating
 all the metainformation parameters are passed to the template. the rest is some echoing. it's not hard ...